 Whose carries the responsibility of inspection work of property for those who want to get advantage of TDS ?

 It is responsibility of authority of what is the importance of claiming tax depreciation tax department to do inspection of the property.
-For doing control over the illegal activity going on in the market by non expert group such steps are to be taken off by the tax department.
+In order to evict you, your landlord must give you adequate written notice, in a specified way and form based as required by the state where you live.
 Resistance is more likely to arise where abolition of part 3 conditions rather than being related to well grounded strategies for service improvement and or a shared agenda for flexibility is (or is perceived to be) a way of cutting costs at the expense of staff, particularly relatively low paid staff.
 In this context the importance of premium payments in the composition of pay of certain female dominated groups (such as care assistants and home helps) described earlier in this report (chapter 3) should be borne in mind.

 We feel that resistance is also more likely where staff see themselves as victims of change rather than partners in it and success is more likely where there is a joint problem solving approach to improving service delivery rather than a confrontational or adversarial relationship.
 Such problem solving relationships may be absent currently and need building, something we address later.
 They are not likely to be fostered simply by the removal of the part 3 provisions.
 The Commission view of the evidence available to it, therefore, is that problems of local ‘rigidity’ are not necessarily the result of the national agreement per se.
 Lack of flexibility may be more perceived than real may be a question of the ability to negotiate and manage change (and local capacity on both sides), and or vested interest in the status quo, rather than the constraints of the national agreement.

-It is necessary to do control on the illegal activity going on in the market because that create really bad impression of the government in the eyes of the civilians.
-Many restrictions are to be imposed in the process of TDS and also there is also rules and regulation which is to be implied in the TDS.
+Right to withhold rent for repairs enables you in some circumstances to hold back a portion of the rent for repairs following written notice and an appropriate waiting period , Right to appear in court to challenge your landlord’s request for an eviction order.
 The contractual terms would remain as contractual terms in individual employment contracts and abolition would not address the issue of local level capacity.
 This foregoing analysis however does not lead us to the view that there should be no change in this part of the national agreement.
 This could mean, for example, that the national agreement might embody the principle that unsocial or extra hours working should attract a premium. unless an inclusive (higher) rate of pay recognizes this, acknowledging that there may be different ways in which this could be done.

-rather than stating the rate at which specified working time should be remunerated.
+A security deposit is money you pay the landlord as protection to cover any damages to the apartment.
 Such consideration locally would require a joint focus on service requirements, working patterns and employee needs for flexibility in working time.
 Thereafter it could go to Acas.
 It is assumed this will be done within three months.
 We have not been given evidence about the extent to which this mechanism is used and our impression is that it is not much used.
 Pending the outcome of any renegotiation as indicated above.
 There may be a role for provincial councils here, as now, but it seemed to us that currently these bodies varied in the extent.

 The Carcross Interagency Group, representing all local agencies with an interest in community health, education and safety, will use $3,500 in Project Yukon funding for a Family Health Project aimed at supporting personal self-care and health prevention.
 The Kwanlin Koyotes, a volunteer-driven outdoor recreation program for children 7 to 12 years old, will get $18,665 to build a new ski hut adjacent to the Kwanlin Dun Health Centre.
 Volunteers will do the labour, with the help of the Kwanlin Dun First Nation.